-On my first trip to New Orleans, I procrastinated and didn’t visit The Backstreet Cultural Museum until my last day.
-Good point to note – if you want to see or do something on your travels you shouldn’t wait until the end of your trip.
+On my first trip to New Orleans, I procrastinated and didn’t visit the Backstreet Cultural Museum until my last day.
+A good point to note – if you want to see or do something on your travels you shouldn’t wait until the end of your trip.
 By the time, I got to the museum it had closed.

-Enter my second trip to New Orleans, which was an all expense weekend trip that I won (true story).
+Enter my second trip to New Orleans, which was an all-expense weekend trip that I won (true story).
 As the contest winner, I was able to bring a guest, so I invited my friend to join me.
-Our trip was very short.
 We only had 36 hours in New Orleans.
 Since I’d been to New Orleans before (she had not), I wasn’t stressed about trying to see and do everything.
-I told my friend the only thing I wanted to do was visit The Backstreet Cultural Museum.
+I told my friend the only thing I wanted to do was visit the Backstreet Cultural Museum.

-If you are going to New Orleans, I recommend a visit to The Backstreet Culture Museum.
-It will show you a different side of New Orleans culture and history that you might not know.
+If you are going to New Orleans, I recommend a visit to the Backstreet Cultural Museum.
+It will show you a different side of the culture and history of New Orleans that you might not know.

 The Backstreet Cultural Museum is at 1116 Henriette Delille Street in New Orleans.
 Admission is $8/person.
 Be sure to phone the museum in advance to ensure they will be open when you plan to visit.

-While in New Orleans my friend and I stayed at the lovely Blake Hotel New Orleans in the CBD.
-This stay was free as I had won a trip to New Orleans, but I would recommend this hotel if you’re looking for a place to stay in New Orleans.
-There are a variety of hotels in New Orleans that you can book here.
+While in New Orleans my friend and I stayed at the lovely Blake Hotel New Orleans in the Central Business District.
+This stay was free as I had won a trip to New Orleans.
+If you’re looking for a place to stay in New Orleans there are a variety of hotels you can book here.

 Have you been to The Backstreet Cultural Museum?